caitlincoffey/Movement-Synthesizer/index.md

 The Movement-Synthesizer captures motion from the x, y, and z coordinates of smartphone accelerometer data.
 In return, it translates signals from those three axes into a .wav file of frequencies audible to the human ear that sound like tuned music chords.
 This process involves some signal amplifying, frequency 'tuning', and filtering using concepts learned in class related to Fourier Transforms.
 There are other topics covered as well such as music theory from WIRED, a first-year Olin Music course.

 We looked at three primary movements to encourage users to move their body as much as they can: shuffling (side-to-side), bumping (front-back), and jumping (up-down).
-- TODO include videos of movement, like in Dad Dancing website

 <center><img src="https://caitlincoffey.github.io/Movement-Synthesizer/media/x-axissidetoside.gif" alt="Side to side movement" height="332" width="589">

 <i>Side to Side Movement on the X Axis Captured from Smartphone Accelerometer Data</i>

 <audio controls>

 <source src="https://caitlincoffey.github.io/Movement-Synthesizer/audio/x-axissidetoside.mp3" type="audio/mpeg">Oh no!
 Your browser does not support the <code>audio</code> code element! </audio>